Brian Head Resort

-It’s easy to Find Your Greatest across Brian Head’s 650+ acres, eight lifts (including the new, significantly faster high-speed quad) and 71 runs.
+It’s easy to appreciate More Mountain Time across Brian Head’s 650+ acres, eight lifts (including the new, significantly faster high-speed quad) and 71 runs.
 There are also three terrain parks, two tubing hills and lots of backcountry access to keep the whole family and all skill levels engaged.
 It all helps you work up an appetite for après-ski cuisine in the gorgeous lodge facilities.
 The Grand Lodge's Leany's Steakhouse boasts an in-house baker, the elegant Lift Bar and Patio and a great view of the surrounding landscape — a cool place to share food and drink with friends.
 Book a hotel room here and spend a few nights enjoying all the amenities, from spa treatments to a fitness center and meeting rooms.

 Brian Head Basics